 The L1Topo module is entirely based on programmable logic devices.
 Therefore the detailed data formats do not affect the hardware design of the module.
 At the time of writing this documents data formats on the real-time interfaces are being defined and written up.
-They will be made available in a separate document (see ...).
+A preliminary input format for data coming from the CMX modules is shown in Table 2.